opendr-io/causality/journal.md

 June 29: CVE-2026-46817 was added to the VulnCheck KEV.
 It was predicted on June 1.

 June 25: CVE-2024-41700 was added to the VulnCheck KEV.
 It was predicted on January 7, 2025.
-Nth over one year.
+Seventeenth lead time over one year.

 June 24: CVE-2026-0769 was added to the VulnCheck KEV.
 It was predicted on April 25.